-After a successful trip to Kilimanjaro in 2014, we’re now returning to the amazing country of Tanzania and the highest mountain in Africa.
+After multiple successful trips to Kilimanjaro, we’re once again returning to the amazing country of Tanzania and the highest mountain in Africa.

 We are getting a small, exclusive group of ambitious people together for this incredible expedition and once in a lifetime experience.
 We have made an intensive program, where you will both get to explore Tanzania and challenge yourself by climbing Kilimanjaro.